filoconnesso/Tweakly/README.md

    ```
 And your led will start blinking without blocking your code!
 Is not it fantastic ?

-_For more feature, please see the [Examples Folder](https://github.com/filoconnesso/Tweakly/tree/main/examples)_
+_For more features, please see the [Examples Folder](https://github.com/filoconnesso/Tweakly/tree/main/examples)_

 ## Tricks